-Improve SMB Azure file share performance
+Improve performance for SMB Azure file shares

 This article explains how you can improve performance for premium SMB Azure file shares, including using SMB Multichannel.